 The Berserkers (also known as ‘berserks’) were elite Norse warriors who fought during the Viking Age on the battlefield with intense rage and bravery.
-The very word ‘berserk’ entered the English language via Old Norse, its etymology attesting the ravaging physical power of these Norse champion fighters.
+The very word ‘berserk’ (as well as ‘berserker’) entered the English language via Old Norse, its etymology attesting the ravaging physical power of these Norse champion fighters.

 In the Old Norse language, ‘berserkr’ can be broken down in two separate words as follows: ‘ber’ and ‘serkr’ respectively.
 Therefore, the original meaning of this term is related to a warrior who wore a bear skin straight in the battle (‘ber’ meaning ‘bear’ and ‘serkr’ meaning ‘coat’).

 These berserkers would indeed enter a battle wearing nothing else but a bear coat, instead of a maille, as opposed to the standard Norse warriors.
 Their behaviour during the battle was absolutely terrifying for the enemy as well.
 As a matter of fact, their frenzy and chaotic actions were documented in the Norse sagas.

 They howled like the wolves, roared like the bears, shouted like the eagles, and gnawed their shields in order to petrify their opponents.
 For this they were very much feared and reputed, with their ferocity and ruthlessness being used in the service of King Harald Hårfagre (King Harald Fairhair of Norway) as ‘intimidating troops’.